 In Aether Raids, there is a rotation of 2 different blessings every week.
 Light / Dark as a pair, and Astra / Anima as the other.
 Light and Astra are considered offensive blessings, which increases your lift depending on the number of Mythic Heroes, allies with the corresponding blessings, and to a smaller extent the merge level of the Mythic Hero.
 Dark and Anima are defensive blessings, which reduce the maximum lift penalty of lift loss depending on the same factors (except the number of Mythic Heroes benefit is capped at 2).

-Other than the rotation of the different mythic seasons, similar to Arena there is a Bonus Unit system which grants the player an extra 20 lift if there is a bonus unit in the team.
+Other than the rotation of the different mythic seasons, similar to Arena there is a Bonus Unit system that grants the player an extra 20 lift if there is a bonus unit in the team.
 By default, each offensive win grants 80 lift to the player.

 Basic Guide to Game AI

-The AI of Fire Emblem Heroes is mostly a well-documented topic, however things can get complex relatively quickly, so this section is a brief summary of how the AI works.
+The AI of Fire Emblem Heroes is mostly a well-documented topic, however, things can get complex relatively quickly, so this section is a brief summary of how the AI works.

 There are 2 queues when managing attacks; the support queue and the attacking queue.
 If there are no valid targets and the AI is activated (either the attacker puts a unit in range, or initiated on the defense), units will be in movement mode instead.